Summer is such a great season. Camping trips, barbecues, and water parks are all so much fun.

 All in all, bladder leaks are no reason to avoid the pool.
 So get out there, give the deep end your best cannonball, and enjoy the last few days of summer.

 And, when you’re ready to get out of the pool, Lily Bird has you covered with pads and underwear for leaky laughs and dribble dilemmas delivered right to your door.
-Start your free trial today.
+Start your trial today.